alanspado98/FDC2Qt/README.md

 Tool for generating **continuous streamflow series (Qt)** in ungauged basins using **period-of-record flow duration curves** (POR-**FDC**).

 ## Description
-**FDC2Qt** generates hydrologically consistent synthetic streamflow series (daily/hourly) in ungauged or scarcely gauged catchments.<br>It takes as **input** morpho-climatic features of gauged and ungauged catchments and hydrometric information of gauged catchments (daily/hourly streamflows, mean annual flows, hourly stream stages, rating curves).<br>Its **methodology** consist in three key steps.
+**FDC2Qt** generates hydrologically consistent synthetic streamflow series (daily/hourly) in ungauged or scarcely gauged catchments.<br>It takes as **input** morpho-climatic features of gauged and ungauged catchments and hydrometric information of gauged catchments (daily/hourly streamflows, mean annual flows, hourly stream stages, rating curves).<br>Its **methodology** consist in three key steps (see *Figure 1*).
 In particular, for a given ungauged site it estimates:
   1.  a regional POR-FDC: product between mean annual flow and dimensionless FDC (*Index-Flow Approach*; Castellarin et al., 2004)
        1. mean annual flow: multi-regression model based on basin morpho-climatic features (*Stepwise Regression Analysis*; Efroymson, 1960)
        2. dimensionless FDC: weighted average of gauged-catchment FDCs, weights inversely proportional to the hydrological distance with respect to the ungauged site (*Region-of-Influence Approach*; Burn, 1990)